We may be able to help you by making a different payment arrangement.

 What if I cannot do this?
 If you do not pay the account in full you will be sent a Magistrates' Court Summons.
 If you cannot pay in full, you should pay as much as you can, regularly.
 The Council Tax team will not re-instate instalments, unless there are exceptional circumstances.
 You should contact us to discuss your account.
 We may be able to make an arrangement that avoids the need to take further recovery action.
 This is as long as payments are kept up with.
 You can email firstname.lastname@example.org - please quote your council tax account number in the subject line.

 Why is it sent?
 It is to tell you that the Council is going to Court to get a Liability Order against you.
 This is because you are in arrears.
 It is a legal document that states how much you owe us.
 It also gives us the power to send your account to the Enforcement Agents.
 Costs will be added to accounts for the Summons being sent.

 What should I do?
-You must pay the installments that are showing on the back of the court summons.
+You must pay the instalments that are showing on the back of the court summons.
 Alternatively you can pay in full before the Court date.

 A Liability Order allows us to take the following action against people who do not pay their Council Tax.
 It allows us to:

 Bailiffs are now known as Enforcement Agents (from 6 April 2014).
 The Government changed the way Enforcement Agents operate and collect debts.
 These changes aim to:

 For more on this, visit Bailiff powers when they visit your home.